traintestbritt/interview_challenges/README.md

-# 2020 Interview Challenges
+# Old Interview Challenges
-I will be posting materials from interviews where I am asked to do work.
+I will be posting materials from old interviews where I was asked to do work.
 My goals are to:

 * demonstrate the skills I have
-* show that I am still "working" even while interviewing
+* show that I am still "working" even while interviewing by making edits to old work I submitted
 * bring increased transparency to these processes

 Here's a list of the contents of this repo so far: